KREM (TV): Analog-to-digital conversion

-KREM discontinued regular programming on its analog signal, over VHF channel 2, on June 12, 2009, the official digital television transition date; it was the only major network affiliate in Spokane not to switch in February, the original transition date.
+KREM ended regular programming on its analog signal, over VHF channel 2, on June 12, 2009, the official digital television transition date; it was the only major network affiliate in Spokane not to switch in February, the original transition date.
+This was because Belo would not permit stations to shift in February if at least one other station—in this case, KGPX-TV—opted to wait until June.
 The station's digital signal remained on its pre-transition UHF channel 20.

 Translators

 KREM's signal is rebroadcast over the following translators: